Chitranshjaiswalgit/CSP-Map-coloring-using-Backtracking/README.md

       - git clone <https://github.com/jaiswalchitransh/CSP-Map-coloring-using-Backtracking>
 4. Open the project in your preferred Python environment (e.g., IDE or terminal).
 5. Modify the `map`, `regions`, and `colors` variables in the main block of the `map_coloring.py` script according to your map and color choices.
-6. Run the script (`python map_coloring.py`) and observe the output to see the valid coloring of regions.
+6. Run the script (`csp_map_coloring.py`) and observe the output to see the valid coloring of regions.

 ## Usage